emericg/esp32-environmental-sensors/HiGrow/doc/higrow-ble-api.md

 ### Firmware

-A read request to the `0x2c` handle will return 3 bytes of data, for example `0x302e33`.
+A read request to the `firmware revision` characteristic will return 3 bytes of data, for example `0x302e33`.

 | Position | 00 | 01 | 02 |
 | -------- | -- | -- | -- |